 Your #1 resource for transportation information & options to make getting into and around the District easier than ever.

-DDOT’s Asset Management Division is responsible for maintaining the citywide roadway condition and inventory database.
+DDOT’s Asset Management Division maintains the citywide roadway condition and inventory database.

-The roadway database is managed through the Pavement Management System which is used to perform:
+The roadway database is managed through the Pavement Management System, which is used to perform the following:

 Roadway condition rating

 Pavement condition data is collected using state-of-the-art imaging technology on more than 4,300 lane miles of pavement surface annually on most parts of the roadway network, if not the entire network.

 Following is the most updated Pavement Conditions Index (PCI) ratings.
 This survey was completed in FY 2013.